Kew Gardens Wedding Photography: A London Wedding Venue Guide (2026)

 • Atmospheric evening architecture

 For couples wanting wedding photos that feel natural, stylish, and full of personality, it’s pretty much ideal.
-I took these outside The Palm House, King William’s Temple (and Mediterranean Garden) and finished in The Temperate House.
+I took these outside King William’s Temple (and Mediterranean Garden) , The Palm House, finishing in The Temperate House.

 SEE MORE OF MY WEDDINGS HERE